-Dr Jonathan Attard was appointed Minister for Justice in March 2022.
+Dr Jonathan Attard was appointed Minister for Justice and Reform of the Construction Sector in March 2022.
 His portfolio includes the responsibility of the Courts of Justice, the Attorney General’s Office, the State Advocate’s Office, Notary to Government, Data Protection and Freedom of Information.

 Prior to his appointment as a Cabinet Minister, Dr. Attard was pleading before the Maltese Courts of Justice.
 His main areas of legal practice included Civil Law, Public Law, Property Law, Planning Law and Corporate Law.

-As Minister for Justice his priorities are to implement various reforms and oversee the proper Administration of the Maltese Courts and the effective delivery of Justice, within a reasonable time, as well as the further digitalization of processes.
+As Minister for Justice and Reform of the Construction Sector his priorities are to implement various reforms and oversee the proper Administration of the Maltese Courts and the effective delivery of Justice, within a reasonable time, as well as the further digitalization of processes.

 Following unanimous support by the Labour Party Parliamentary Group and the National Executive, Dr. Jonathan Attard was co-opted in parliament for the first time in July 2021.
 He then successfully contested the General Elections for the first time in March 2022.
 During his tenure as a Member of Parliament under the previous administration, he was appointed Head of Parliament’s Delegation to the Council of Europe, following which he was elected Vice-President of the Parliamentary Assembly of the Council of Europe.
 As a Member of Parliament, Dr. Attard was also involved in various parliamentary committees including the Public Accounts Committee.